nctlcnt/noctilucos.github.io/retail/index.md

         <div class="card-text">
           <h3>UPC-A</h3>
           <span>1D Barcode</span>
-          <p>The 1D barcode, <a href="https://www.dynamsoft.com/Barcode-Types/UPC-A.aspx">UPC-A</a>, is widely used in retail for point-of-sale (POS) scanning. <b>You can spot a UPC-A code on many things, from consumer goods packaging to books, newspapers, and magazines.</b> Common in countries like the United States, the UK, Australia, and New Zealand, the UPC-A code encodes 12 digits of barcode data with 11 digits of product information. </p>
+          <p>The 1D barcode, <a class="orangeLink" href="https://www.dynamsoft.com/Barcode-Types/UPC-A.aspx">UPC-A</a>, is widely used in retail for point-of-sale (POS) scanning. <b>You can spot a UPC-A code on many things, from consumer goods packaging to books, newspapers, and magazines.</b> Common in countries like the United States, the UK, Australia, and New Zealand, the UPC-A code encodes 12 digits of barcode data with 11 digits of product information. </p>
         </div>
       </div>
     </li>